SkeletonK10/NODEVPS/README.md

    Output:

    ```
-   (NO standard output but result has saved in output.txt)
+   (No standard output, but the result is saved in output.txt)
    ```

 2. **Error when `a.cpp` is missing:**